pawurb/dont_you_count/README.md

 end
 ````

 That's it.
-The `count` query will no longer be issued for `product` and `offer` models.
+The `count` query will no longer be issued for `product` and `order` models.
 The total count will be set to 2 million.
 I don't know if it is the best idea but works for my case.
 It breaks the last pagination button but it is better then breaking the servers.
 PRs are welcome.

 ## Compatibility

 Tested to work with activeadmin (1.0.0.pre) and kaminari (0.16.1).
 Let me know if you notice any problems with other versions.

-Pull requests are welcome.